 Barbican's director, Robin Cantelon recalled: 'A piece of string occasionally making do for a trouser-belt, the aroma of pipe tobacco, the importance of the cricket score, and a nice sense of the ridiculous.
 The idiosyncrasies of Terry Trench linger kindly in the mind.
 The list of his credits is both long and distinguished and people will rightly say how dedicated he was to his profession.'

 Terry Trench died in January 1975.
 His forty-year career as a film maker coincided with a period of great interest and change in the industry.
-Two Fathers (1944) is a wartime propaganda film made by a state-funded film unit.
-Soft Tissue Injury (1974) is a colour educational film funded by a pharmaceutical company.
+His first credited work was Two Fathers (1944), a wartime propaganda film made by a state-funded film unit.
+His final film was Clean Beaches (1973), a colour educational film sponsored by a commercial company.
 However, in the opinion of Gerard Bryant, whatever the film, Terry Trench's work always had 'style, clarity and above all, complete integrity.'

 Cally Trench, 2012 (updated 2014, 2017)

 Terry Trench's partial filmography on the BFI website: Terry Trench

 Photographs: unknown photographers.

 Many thanks to Markku Salmi for very welcome information about ten films that Terry Trench worked on in the 1930s and 1940s.